-Just because you can automate something doesn’t necessarily mean that you should.
+Just because you can automate tests doesn’t necessarily mean that you should.
 In some cases, it might be more beneficial to use manual testing to test several aspects of the project accurately.

 In this post, you’ll learn:

-- some factors to consider to help determine which manual tests should or should not be automated
+- some factors to help determine what test cases cannot be automated

 - several guidelines to help identify good candidates for test automation

 - where to find more automation testing tips